nlovell/laravel_qna_platform/README.md

 fairly informal.
 They're basically the types of notes I kept during lectures at uni, but these ones are public... for reasons.

+### Hey!
+You left some keys there!

+Yes.
+The app key is fine here because it's _not even remotely pretending to be a usable project_.
+Also, if you do plan on using this project (why?), change the app key using `php artisan key:generate`.
+The mailbox keys won't matter, as Mailtrap allows me to delete the key configuration when I'm done.
+They only exist out of convenience - it means I don't have to keep track of two .env files on my work machine, and my home machine. _They have no value, and no harm can be done with them_.
+It's just an artifact of convenience for following the Laravel course across two machines.

+Should I just... not?
+Yes.
+You shouldn't either - the app key is used for [cookie encryption](https://tighten.co/blog/app-key-and-you/) and that's kind of important for _actual projects_.
+Honestly, I forgot that I uploaded my app key until it was too late.

+TODO: Remove keys in the final version.
+Nuke Mailtrap account.

 ## How to Run

 TODO: I'll flesh this out when I've actually finished the project.